The 12 Golden Rules of Driving in New Zealand

 4. Slow down before corners!

 Because New Zealand has a lot of corners!
 You never know what’s hiding on the other side of a corner.
 Always slow down to observe the recommended speeds on turns and bends.
-The recommended speeds are displayed in diamond shaped yellow sign with an arrow signaling the shape of the turn.
+The recommended speeds are displayed in diamond-shaped yellow sign with an arrow signalling the shape of the turn.
 The recommended speed marked in black under the arrow sign.